6 Twitter Metrics to Follow to Boost Your Online Presence

 But that’s only the beginning!

 I admit that’s one of the metrics that are not available via Brand24.
-But that doesn’t mean you need an extra paid Twitter analytics tool!
+But that doesn’t mean you need to pay for an extra Twitter analytics tool.

 Twitter offers some robust Twitter analysis regarding your followers’ growth, audience, top mentions, and top followers.